SeqROCTM: A Matlab toolbox for the analysis of Sequence of Random Objects driven by Context Tree Models: Illustrative example: The Goalkeeper game

-To obtain a bootstrap sample of an stochastic chain $X$, the toolbox implements a parametric bootstrap, which consist of estimating a context tree model from $X$ and use it to generate the bootstrap samples.
-When this strategy is chosen in the function \texttt{modeltunning\_SMC}, we recommend to use the largest model in the Champion Trees to generate the bootstrap samples.
-The other bootstrap strategy consist of using renewal points.
-Given a renewal point, we built independent blocks from the sequence $X$ and we sample those blocks uniformly and independently to generate new samples.
-The toolbox implements the function \texttt{tree\_renewalpoint} to obtain a renewal point from a context tree model and a sequence.
-When this strategy is chosen for the function \texttt{modeltunning\_SMC}, we recommend to use the largest model in the Champion Trees to obtain the renewal point.

-To specify a bootstrap strategy in the function \texttt{modeltunning\_SMC2}, the the toolbox gives the following options.
-The user can specify any of the aforementioned bootstrap strategies for the sequence $X$, or no resampling of $X$.
-The sequence $Y$ is resampled in a parametric way by using the corresponding sequence $X$ and the largest model in the Champion Trees.
-In the code below it is also exemplified different choices of the bootstrap strategy.
+Now that we have some data, i.e., \texttt{(X1,Y1)}, \texttt{(X2,Y2)} and \texttt{(X3,Y3)}, we will exemplified how the functions responsible for model selection can be used.
+For the current example, we will use the function \texttt{tune\_SeqROCTM}, which receives as mandatory inputs the data and the alphabet.
+There exists a lot of optional name-value pairs arguments, which could be specified also as input of the function.
+The following source code shows how to invoke the \texttt{tune\_SeqROCTM} function specifying a different estimation method for each data and SMC as tuning procedure for all the cases.

-The end of the code above plots the results obtained with the tunning procedure (see Figure \ref{fig:tuning}).
-For each goalkeeper strategy it is shown the log-likelihood of the Champion Trees as a function of its size.
-The model chosen using SMC is marked with a red circle and the corresponding context tree is plotted in the second row.
-The value of the BIC constant corresponding to the selected model is also shown in the plot.
+Figure \ref{fig:tuning} shows the results obtained for each simulated strategy (this Figure is also generated by the code above).
+For each goalkeeper strategy it is shown the conditional log-likelihood of each champion tree as a function of its size.
+The optimal model chosen using SMC is marked with a red circle and the corresponding context tree is graphically shown below.
+The optimal value of the hyperparameters ($\delta$ in the first two cases and $c$ in the third one) is also shown in the plot.
 For all the strategies, the model estimated from the data using the tunning procedure matches the context tree used to simulate the goalkeeper responses.

-The examples presented in this manuscript focus on model selection for sequences of random objects driven by context tree models, but the toolbox also implements two model selection methods for context tree models.
-One based on BIC \cite{CsiszarTalata06} and other based on Rissanen algorithm \cite{Rissanen:83}.
-In particular, for the selection of the BIC constant, it is also implement the SMC (as originally proposed in \cite{galves:12}).
-A tunning procedure based on Risk functions \cite{Buhlmann} is also included.
-The source code shared on GitHub contains examples on this.